facebookresearch/RAM/gh-pages/workshop/COLM_2025/README.md

 * **Submission Deadline:** June 23, 2025
 * **Author Notification Deadline:** July 24, 2025
 * **Submission Details:** Submissions should follow the [general guide for COLM conference](https://colmweb.org/cfp.html).
 Papers can be up to 9 pages (not including references) and have to be anonymized.
 All submissions must be in PDF format, please use the [LaTeX style files provided by organizers](https://github.com/COLM-org/Template/archive/refs/tags/2025.zip).
-* **Dual Submission Policy:** We encourage submissions of novel research work and permit submissions currently under review at other conferences or venues.
+* **Dual Submission Policy:** We encourage submissions of novel research and permit submissions currently under review at other conferences or venues.

 ## Invited speakers